-Leaving children in a vehicle with the ignition key is dangerous and children or others could be seriously injured or killed.
-They could operate the power windows or other controls or make the vehicle move.
-The windows will function with the keys in the ignition, and children or others could be caught in the path of a closing window.
-Do not leave children in a vehicle with the ignition key.
+Leaving children in a vehicle with an ignition key or Remote Keyless Entry (RKE) transmitter is dangerous and children or others could be seriously injured or killed.
+They could operate the power window or other controls or make the vehicle move.
+The windows will function with the key in the ignition or with the RKE transmitter in the vehicle, and children or others could be caught in the path of a closing window.
+Do not leave children in a vehicle with the ignition key or an RKE transmitter.